A Lesson to Learn: Expion360 Inc. (XPON)

 XPON’s Market Performance

-XPON stocks went down by -14.57% for the week, with a monthly drop of -10.68% and a quarterly performance of -50.17%.
-The volatility ratio for the week stands at 13.80% while the volatility levels for the past 30 days are set at 13.74% for Expion360 Inc. The simple moving average for the period of the last 20 days is 119.98% for XPON stocks with a simple moving average of -6.00% for the last 200 days.
+XPON stocks went up by 115.60% for the week, with a monthly jump of 117.57% and a quarterly performance of 16.34%.
+The volatility ratio for the week stands at 26.42% while the volatility levels for the past 30 days are set at 16.75% for Expion360 Inc. The simple moving average for the period of the last 20 days is 101.15% for XPON stocks with a simple moving average of -14.04% for the last 200 days.

 Stock Fundamentals for XPON